Erveftick/magicXform/README.md

+# magicXform
-# MagicXform: A Magic Number Eliminator for Datalog Code
+## A Magic Number Eliminator for Datalog Code
 This project provides a tool that accepts Datalog code as input and outputs a new version of the code with all "magic numbers" removed.

 Logo